Education | Employment | Training

 Hey there and a massive welcome to my blog, Pilot George!

-This about me page serves to provide an insight into my life and a quick summary of the course I'm enrolled on.
-Detailed posts on the latter can be found within the blog itself.
+This about me page serves to provide an insight into my life and a quick summary of the course I enrolled on.
 You'll notice I am very open with my G.C.S.E., A Level and Degree results as well as my past employment history.
-I have done this not only because it's such a common question I receive, but also as a way for you to understand my background.
-I would like to stress here that I'm by no means the model trainee so don't go thinking you need a degree to train as it is in fact, quite the opposite.
-I am surrounded by many individuals from just as many differing backgrounds with some wanting a change of career, others having recently graduated university (like me) and the large majority (at least in my CP) having just completed their A levels.
+I have done this not only because it's such a common question I receive, but it's also as a way for you to understand my background.
+I would like to stress here that I'm was by no means the model trainee so don't go thinking you need a degree to train as it is in fact, quite the opposite.
+Throughout my training I was surrounded by many individuals from just as many differing backgrounds.
+Some wanted a change of career, others had recently graduated university (like me) and the large majority (at least in my course) had just completed their A levels.

-If you're interested in where the dream all began, then you may find the "The Story So Far" section an interesting read.
+If you're interested in where my dream began and an overview of training you might find the "The Story So Far" section towards the bottom of this page an interesting read.

 Thanks for stopping by,

 I completed my flight training as part of an Integrated training course.
 An integrated course essentially means you complete everything with that one provider, for one set price.